javers/javers.github.io/documentation/jql-examples/index.md

 With this filter, you can query for the initial state of an object.
 It’s represented as a NewObject change, followed by a list of property changes from null to something.

-Let’s see how it works in the example below.
+Let’s see how it works in the example:

 ```groovy
 def "should query for changes with NewObject filter"() {